Note

 This section describes the supported scenarios for backup and restore of encrypted Azure VMs.

-By default, all the disks in your VMs are automatically encrypted-at-rest using platform-managed keys (PMK) that use storage service encryption.
-You can back up these VMs using Azure Backup without any specific actions required to support encryption on your end.
-For more information about encryption with platform-managed keys, see this article.
+By default, all the disks in your VMs are automatically encrypted at rest by using platform-managed keys (PMKs) that use Storage Service Encryption (SSE).
+You can back up these VMs by using Azure Backup without any specific actions required to support encryption on your end.
+For more information about encryption with platform-managed keys, see Back up and restore encrypted Azure VMs.

-You don't need to perform any explicit actions for backup or restore of VMs that use customer-managed keys for encrypting their disks.
-The backup data for these VMs stored in the vault will be encrypted with the same methods as the encryption used on the vault.
+You don't need to perform any explicit actions for backup or restore of VMs that use CMKs for encrypting their disks.
+The backup data for these VMs stored in the vault is encrypted with the same methods as the encryption used on the vault.

-For more information about encryption of managed disks with customer-managed keys, see this article.
+For more information about encryption of managed disks with CMKs, see Server-side encryption of Azure disk storage.

 VM disk type | ADE (BEK/dm-crypt) | ADE and KEK |